-Over the past few months, the COVID-19 pandemic has devastated the African American community.
-We'd like to honor a number of our local and national figures and recognize their meaningful contributions to our community.
+For over a year, the COVID-19 pandemic has devastated the African American community.
+Since that time, we've been committed to honoring the lives of local and national figures through recognition of their meaningful contributions to society.

 Your support during this time helps The Wright retain essential staff, maintain facilities, and continue our work of opening minds and changing lives through the exploration and celebration of African American history and culture.